 Do you think the robin should become Britain’s national bird?
 Do you have a tale of a robin who regularly visits you in the garden?

 UPDATE: The Robin was voted as the most popular bird in Britain!

-In the meanwhile, hope you enjoy the free printable card of the robin.
+In the meanwhile, hope you enjoy the free printable card of the robin ( for personal use only).
 Wishing you a happy Christmas and wonderful holiday season!

 1 thought on “The Robin & free printable card”

 Amazing photo.
 Im liking the new name of the blog.
 I cant wait to see the new you in the new year =)